 The following steps help you to recover data from RAID 0, RAID 5, and RAID 6 drives effortlessly.
 All you need to do is select a few options and save recovered data after a ‘Quick‘ or ‘Deep’ scan.

 Step 1: Inspect RAID Drives for Errors

-Click ‘Monitor Drive’ from more tools menu and from the top-right drop-down, choose RAID drive(s)—one at a time—to check the RAID drive health, performance, and SMART status.
-You may also scan and check the drive for bad sectors—which may have led to RAID failure
+- Click ‘Monitor Drive’ under the Waffle icon menu at the top-right, choose RAID drive(s)—one at a time—to check the RAID drive health, performance, and SMART status.
+You may also scan and check the drive for bad sectors—which may have led to a RAID failure

 Step 2: Recover Data from RAID 0, RAID 5, and RAID 6 drives

 - Close the Drive Monitor window and start the software again.

 Pro Tip: You can use ‘Add Header’ option from main menu to add custom or uncommon file types based on sample files for data recovery.
 This option enables you to recover virtually any file type from any Windows-based media including RAID 0, RAID 5, and RAID 6 arrays.